uwcartlab/webmapping/Chapter 5/readme.md

-Module 4: Leaflet Foundation & Using Online Resources
+Chapter 5: Leaflet Foundation & Using Online Resources
 =====================================================

 Week 4 transitions into the second unit for Geography 575, which supports your Leaflet lab assignment.
 With a solid foundation behind you, it is time to make your first interactive web map!
 Week 3 includes four lab lessons and ends with Activity 5 requiring you to compile and map spatiotemporal data onto a slippy basemap using Leaflet. js.